We’ve got some fantastic space experiments to share today ready for World Space Week 2018, do you have any space science plans yet?

 Gain a little insight into how hard it is to control a space craft docking with the ISS in this tricky activity.

 Did you know the Universe is constantly expanding?
+Our balloon model demonstrates visually how this works!

 Find out how to make a rocket mouse.
 This activity is a great intro into the concept of forces and doesn’t have to be mouse themed!